-The course is delivered over a period of three months, with a combination of private study and six virtual tutorials.
+The course is delivered over a period of three months, with a combination of private study and four in-person tutorials.

-Will the Virtual Tutorials be recorded?
+Will the Tutorials be recorded?

-Due to data protection laws, we do not guarantee that virtual tutorials will be recorded.
-CIARB is committed to supporting candidates to be successful in their courses and to achieve successful outcomes in their assessments.
-We therefore strongly recommend candidates attend all scheduled virtual tutorials.
+Due to data protection laws, we do not guarantee that tutorials will be recorded.
+Ciarb is committed to supporting candidates to be successful in their courses and to achieve successful outcomes in their assessments.
+We therefore strongly recommend candidates attend all scheduled tutorials.

-Our virtual tutorials are designed to be interactive teaching and learning experiences taught by Senior Tutors who will assess your individual needs.
-Candidates therefore will be at a disadvantage if they do not attend all virtual tutorials.
+Our tutorials are designed to be interactive teaching and learning experiences taught by Senior Tutors who will assess your individual needs.
+Candidates therefore will be at a disadvantage if they do not attend all tutorials.